LUCKYS1NGHH/ChillPill-Shell/README.md

   - case 2: device just wants us to display a code
   - case 3: device wants a yes/no confirmation of a shown passkey

-- Cliphist shows image previews from `~/.cache/chillpill-shell/cliphist-imgs` by converting image binaries into real images and save there.
+- Cliphist shows image previews from `~/.cache/chillpill-shell/cliphist-imgs` by converting image binaries into real images and save there. if you want these images cache to auto delete when you delete the cliphist (clipboard manager) image item, then there's `deleteCliphistImgCache` config option (enabled by default).

 - In Cliphist image full preview (which opens through `Tab` key), you can switch to other image by `Up`/`Down` keys, and can also delete the image in full preview.